conect2ai/freematics-autcloud/README.md

 ![alt text](./images/upload.png)

-Este repositório contém a implementação do algoritmo Autocloud para executar de forma online no Freematics One+.

 ## :computer: Algorithm configuration

 In the [telelogger.ino file](./firmware_v5/telelogger/telelogger.ino), you can customize the algorithms for your application.
 For example: